dragonza/kanban-app/README.md

 # react-boilerplate - Boilerplate for "SurviveJS - React"

 See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.
+This app used Redux to implement data flow
 ## Getting Started

 1. `npm i` - Install dependencies.
 This might take a while.